Pope Francis stable a day after respiratory crisis, spent 'long periods' off noninvasive ventilator

 Doctors say the episode is alarming

-The Vatican said the episode was different from the prolonged respiratory crisis on Feb.
-22, that was said to have caused Francis discomfort.
-Doctors not involved in Francis’ care said it was particularly alarming given his existing lung disease and fragility.
+Doctors not involved in Francis’ care said Friday's episode was particularly alarming given his existing lung disease and overall fragility.

 Types of noninvasive ventilation include a BiPAP machine, which helps people breathe by pushing air into their lungs.
-Doctors will often try such a machine for a while to see if the patient’s blood gas levels improve so they can eventually go back to using oxygen alone.
-Friday’s statement said Francis showed a “good response” to the gas exchange using the mechanical ventilation.
+Doctors will often try such a machine for a while to see if the patient’s blood gas levels improve so they can avoid the more invasive intubation ventilation and eventually go back to using supplemental oxygen alone.

 Doctors did not resume referring to Francis being in “critical condition,” which has been absent from their statements for four days now.
 But they say he isn’t out of danger, given the complexity of his case.